dullroar/ten-steps-to-linux-survival/Step03.md

 Different people will have different answers to "What is the single most useful "UNIX" command?"
 There certainly are many to consider.
-But I keep coming back to [`find`](http://linux.die.net/man/1/find).\drfnd{find}{find files}
+But I keep coming back to [`find`](http://linux.die.net/man/1/find).
 It can be intimidating to figure out from the documentation, especially at first, but once you start mastering it, you end up using it over and over again.
+\drfnd{find}{find files}

 The main concepts of `find` are simple: